sauravraghuvanshi/100-Days-of-Azure/README.md

   * Each time when there is request for workload to execute, the Web Application sends a message to Azure Queue Storage and based on number of message on queue the number of VM will get created.
 * Using queues for the scaling process:-
   * We will create an Azure storage queue
   * We will create a scaling condition in an Azure Virtual Machine Scale Set based on Azure storage queue

+## Day-16:-

+### Usage of Azure Trafic Manager:-
+* **What are